Select Language

 1. Introduction

-Password-based authentication remains the dominant method for web authentication despite its well-documented security challenges.
+Password-based authentication remains the dominant form of web authentication despite well-documented security challenges.
 Users face cognitive burdens when managing multiple strong passwords, leading to password reuse and weak password creation.
-Password managers offer a potential solution by generating, storing, and autofilling passwords.
-However, previous research has identified significant vulnerabilities in browser-based password managers.
-This study provides an updated security evaluation of thirteen popular password managers five years after prior assessments, examining all three stages of the password manager lifecycle: generation, storage, and autofill.
+Password managers promise to alleviate these issues by generating, storing, and autofilling passwords.
+However, significant vulnerabilities have been identified in previous studies, particularly in browser-based password managers.
+This research evaluates 13 popular password managers five years after previous major studies to determine whether security has improved.

-2. Methodology & Scope
+2. Research Methodology

 3. Password Generation Analysis

-3.2.
+3.1.
 Character Distribution Analysis

 4. Password Storage Security

 4.1.
-Encryption & Metadata Protection
+Encryption Implementation

 5. Autofill Mechanism Vulnerabilities